-SEEK research reveals three in five Australians (60%) have had a bad experience working with someone with a different personality type.
+Research for SEEK reveals three in five Australians (60%) have had a bad experience working with someone with a different personality type.

 In many workplaces, different personalities can mean great outcomes, but sometimes managers need to get involved and help employees work collaboratively.

-When employees with different working styles need to collaborate, encourage a conversation about how each employee will contribute and how they prefer to work.
+When employees with different working styles and personal attributes need to collaborate, encourage a conversation about how each employee will contribute and how they prefer to work.